 We want to get 100 locations in the city to make their toilet facilities freely available by Christmas

-Age UK Sheffield has launched a campaign to get 100 locations in the city to make their toilet facilities freely available by Christmas, to those most in danger of getting caught short, such as older people, those living with long-term health conditions, or parents with toddlers.
+Age UK Sheffield launched a campaign to get 100 locations in the city to make their toilet facilities freely available by Christmas 2019, to those most in danger of getting caught short, such as older people, those living with long-term health conditions, or parents with toddlers.

-Only seven city centre venues are signed up to Sheffield BID’s LAVS (Lavatory and Ablution Venue Scheme) and we feel that this is nowhere near good enough.
+Only seven city centre venues are signed up to Sheffield BID’s LAVS (Lavatory and Ablution Venue Scheme) and we felt that this was nowhere near good enough.